Mariusthvdb/custom-ui/README.md

 -5 Refresh Lovelace

 ## Using Frontend
-If you don't use extra resources in Lovelace yet, you can also load the new custom-ui by changing you configuration.yaml as follows:
+If you don't use extra resources in Lovelace yet, you can also load the new custom-ui by changing you configuration.yaml as follows (you can use any folder you like, so why not use the same as the above):
    ```yaml
    frontend:
      extra_module_url: